sarthakbaiswar/CallLog-Facility-Using-Splay-Tree/README.md

 ### *Key functionality*:
 ```
 1. The demonstration here shows the use of Splay tree in CALL LOG facility of mobile phones.
-2. The contact number which is most recently searched after accessing gets placed at the root and the tree splays accordingly.
+2. The contact number which is most recently searched after accessing gets placed at the ROOT and the tree splays accordingly.
-3. For accessing we store the data in the form of a key-value pair of count(total calls) and contact number.
+3. For accessing we store the data in the form of a KEY_VALUE PAIR of COUNT(total calls) and CONTACT NUMBER.
 4. The tree is formed using the count(total calls) as data upon which comparison takes place.
-5. This helps in accessing the number if needed again more quickly and efficiently based on count(max is at root) or recent searched node.
+5. This helps in ACCESSING the NUMBER if needed again MORE QUICKLY and EFFICIENTLY based on COUNT(MAX is at root) or MOST RECENT SEARCHED node.
-6. Here, we have also used the incoming+outgoing calls count for node storing in the Splay Tree.
-Also, for count greater than 50, the nodes show Black(B) color, else Red color(R).
+6. Here, we have also used the incoming+outgoing calls count for node storing in the Splay Tree; in that for count greater than 50, the nodes show Black(B) color, else Red color(R).
 ```
 **************************************